Spotify buys AI startup Niland to develop its music personalization and recommendations

 Spotify, which may delay a much-anticipated IPO until 2018, has been busy boosting its tech chops and building out new features through acquisitions this year.
 Since January alone, it has picked up blockchain startup Mediachain, content recommendation startup MightyTV and audio detection startup Sonalytic.

-Niland was founded in 2013 and it raised undisclosed funding from French investor IT Translation.
-It graduated Paris-based accelerator program Agoranov.
+Niland was founded in 2013 and had raised undisclosed funding from French investor IT Translation.
+It graduated the Paris-based accelerator program Agoranov.

 0